popbones/goo/README.md

 # goo
 goo - Go goodies

-A joke package that include things that should be in the STD since generics.
+A joke package that includes things that should be in the STD since generics.

-Most of them are written by Copilot.`
+Most of them are written by Copilot.

 - `func Must[T any](v T, err error) T`